Lahanodolmades~ Stuffed Cabbage Rolls Recipe

 Stuffed Cabbage Rolls with Avgolemono Sauce

-1 Package of ground beef
+- 1 package of ground beef

-1 large white cabbage,
+- 1 large white or red cabbage

 Creamy Avgolemono Sauce

-Remove the core from the cabbage with a paring knife.
-Place a large pot of water over the medium-high heat.
+- Remove the core from the cabbage with a paring knife.
+Place a large pot of water over medium-high heat.
 Place cabbage inside water and boil one side for 7 minutes, and another side for an additional 7 minutes.
 You want to make sure the cabbage leaves are tender enough so you can roll them.
 (Reserve the cabbage water.)

-Place cabbage into an ice bath to cool down.
-Remove leaves and lay on a large plate lined with paper towels.
+- Place cabbage into an ice bath to cool down.
+Remove leaves and lay them on a large plate lined with paper towels.
 You want to pat each cabbage leaf dry so that it’s easy to place the meat filling inside.

-Add about a tablespoon of the meat filling to 1 cabbage leaf at a time.
-Exactly how you would fill a grape leaf, you would do the same with the cabbage leaf.
+- Add about a tablespoon of the meat filling to 1 cabbage leaf at a time.
+Exactly as you would fill a grape leaf, you would do the same with the cabbage leaf.
 Start the filling at the center bottom of the leaf, and fold the cabbage like an envelope. showed you a diagram of my dolmades below to follow.

-Once you filled all your cabbage rolls, then its time to cook them!
+- Once you filled all your cabbage rolls, then it’s time to cook them!
 Now you have a few options here.
 You can cook them the traditional way which would be inside a large pot with a few leaves covering the bottom of the pot to prevent the rolls from burning.
 Or if you own an Instant Pot or rice cooker you can easily cook your cabbage rolls in there.
-That will cut your time in half and its super easy too.
+That will cut your time in half and it’s super easy too.

-Let’s stick to the traditional way for now.
-Once you place 3 or 4 cabbage leaves on the inside bottom of the pot then place the rolls around the pot making sure the rolls fit nice and tight next to each other so they don’t move.
+- Let’s stick to the traditional way for now.
+Once you place 3 or 4 cabbage leaves on the inside bottom of the pot then place the rolls around the pot making sure the rolls fit nicely and tight next to each other so they don’t move.
 Pour the cabbage water over the rolls.
 Place 3 lemon slices over the rolls along with a drizzle of olive oil and some salt.

-Place an inverted plate over the rolls that way when they cook they don’t move around.
+- Place an inverted plate over the rolls that way when they cook they don’t move around.
 Bring to a boil over high heat.
-Once the mixture starts to boil reduce heat to low and cook for about 50 minutes to an hour.
+Once the mixture starts to boil reduce the heat to low and cook for about 50 minutes to an hour.
 I like my rolls Al dente so I usually go about 40-50 minutes.
 Remove from heat and set rolls aside.
 (Reserve about 1 cup of cabbage stock.

 Creamy Avgolemono Sauce